Stefan Szymanski, PhD

 - Member, Center for Sports Venues & Real Estate Development

-Dr. Stefan Szymanski came to the University of Michigan School of Kinesiology as the Stephen J. Galetti Professor of Sport Management in 2011.
-Before that he had appointments at London Business School, Imperial College Business School, and Cass Business School, all in London.
+Dr. Stefan Szymanski is a professor of Sport Management in the University of Michigan School of Kinesiology.
+Before coming to U-M in 2011, he had appointments at London Business School, Imperial College Business School, and Cass Business School, all in London.
 Dr. Szymanski completed an undergraduate degree at the University of Oxford, and received his PhD in Economics at Birkbeck College, University of London.
 As a leading expert in the economics of sports in general and soccer in particular, he is widely quoted in the media and has written op-eds for the New York Times, Washington Post, and Financial Times.
 You can follow him on Twitter (@sszy) and on his blog (soccernomics-agency.com).

 Dr. Szymanski has appeared as an expert witness on the economics of sport in numerous court cases on issues such as the collective sale of broadcast rights, the valuation of soccer clubs, and recently for the US Department of Justice on the economics of corruption in relation to the trial of former FIFA executives.